mamba-org/micromamba-docker/README.md

 #### From a yaml spec file

-1. Create define your desired environment in a spec file:
+1. Define your desired environment in a spec file:

 ```
 name: base